-Certain information concerning our acquisition activities, our principal capital expenditures (including property, plant and equipment), and financing activities, over the last three fiscal years is set forth in notes 3, 4, 7, 11, 12, 21, 23 and 24 to the Consolidated Financial Statements in Item 18, and Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations".
-Certain information concerning our divestiture activities (including our restructurings) over the last three fiscal years is set forth in notes 6 and 15 to the Consolidated Financial Statements in Item 18, and Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations".
+A description of our acquisition activities, our principal capital expenditures (including property, plant and equipment), and financing activities, over the last three fiscal years is set forth in notes 3, 4, 5, 8, 12, 13, 18, 22, 24 and 25 to the Consolidated Financial Statements in Item 18, and Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations."
+A description of our divestiture activities (including our restructurings) over the last three fiscal years is set forth in notes 7 and 16 to the Consolidated Financial Statements in Item 18, and Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations."

-See Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Cash Requirements" for our significant commitments for capital expenditures at December 31, 2015 and planned for 2016, as well as a description of a property sale agreement we entered into in July 2015 for the sale of our real property located in Toronto, Ontario, which includes the site of our corporate headquarters and our Toronto manufacturing operations.
+See Item 5, "Operating and Financial Review and Prospects - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for our significant commitments for capital expenditures at December 31, 2016 and planned for 2017, as well as a discussion of our intention to sell our solar panel manufacturing equipment in connection with our decision in the fourth quarter of 2016 to exit the solar panel manufacturing business, and a property sale agreement we entered into in July 2015 for the sale of our real property located in Toronto, Ontario, including the site of our corporate headquarters and our Toronto manufacturing operations.